alexkaufman06/best-restaurants/README.md

 [View site here](http://alexkaufman06.github.io/best-restaurants/)

 ### Bug Reports:
 Currently, no database is synced and all data is stored in the DOM.
-So, refreshing the page will delete any new restaurants added to the page.
+Thus, refreshing the page will delete any new restaurants added to the page.
 ### Author:
 Lizzie Koehler & Alex Kaufman
 #### License